 Despite the high heat and humidity in Heraklion, I’ve spent very little time on the beach cooling off in the sea.
 There isn’t really a beach in walking distance of Heraklion city – one of the nearest being Ammoudara abut 20 minutes on the bus to the west.
-I did visit this beach one day but for me it didn’t have many redeaming features.
+I did visit this beach one day but I felt that it didn’t have many redeeming features.
 Part of the beach is public and part private – you can identify which is which by how tightly packed the sun loungers are!
 Anyway, today I planned to visit Koutoulafari – I’d read that it is a traditional village inland from Hersonissos which lies to the east of Heraklion.
-After that I planned to have my first swim of the trip in Hersonissos itself.
+After that I’d planned to have my first swim of the trip in Hersonissos itself.

 The bus to Hersonissos costs 3.30 euros and takes about 45 minutes.
 I’d Googled how to get from Hersonissos to Koutouloufari and taxi seemed to be the only way to get there.
 It would be possible to walk but it is hot and up hill – so I get a taxi which costs 7 euros plus tip.